 So here is where things get weird.
 I'll give you my best interpretation of the ending.
 If I'm wrong, feel free to comment that.
 So: The siblings are talking in the middle of the night.
 Sara becomes convinced that it was all just a hallucination, their imaginations tricking them.
 Constantly.
 Even Daniel is not that dense, though, so he doubts her.

-Sara's voice changes slightly in ways that Spencer doesn't know how to convey into words, since such words would require a vocabulary at at least a third grade level.
+Sara's voice changes slightly in ways that Spenser doesn't know how to convey into words, since such words would require a vocabulary at at least a third grade level.
 She thinks that they should go back to the mill, just to prove that nothing spooky is happening.
 Daniel tries to refuse, but can't, because that would require words at at least a kindergarden level, and he's just not ready yet.
 The two sneak out and bike to the orchard, where no harm befalls them, and Sara seems not to be in the least bit out of breath.

 When Daniel asks why she suddenly turned insane, she has deep, hollow eyes and a sad voice.
 She asks him if he understands, and he says he has no idea what she's talking about.
 She takes his hand, which feels cold and clammy, and leads him to the mill.
 She becomes more and more distant, she's not her anymore, and she keeps reassuring him as they walk.
 He starts to become disoriented, and the two open the barn door.

 As Sara asked him to open it, her voice sounded more normal.
 When the lights inside the building flashed on and the protagonist steps back from shock, her face seemed completely normal, which was now almost more terrifying than her past state.
 Then, in excruciating detail, M.D.
-Spencer describes the sibling's dead bodies jammed inside the apple machine.
+Spenser describes the sibling's dead bodies jammed inside the apple machine.
 They are ghosts now.

 Sara said that she just didn't feel right in bed, and she knew somehow.
 I guess they died when Sara got caught in the machine the first time.
 Daniel is at first scared, then interested.
 Then they start laughing.